Give A Child a Chance at Life

 You can help Save the Children reduce the world’s still-too-high infant mortality rates by supporting the work we do every day.

-Around 1 million babies die childbirth from lack of healthcare.
+- Around 1 million babies die during childbirth from lack of healthcare.